tekknolagi/isdt/lecture-notes/1-cli.md

 That's a lot of information, so dig into it bit by bit.
 Let's first talk about owners and groups.
 Every file in Linux has as its owner exactly one user on the system.
-New files are owned by whoever runs the program that creates them (except in the case of setuid--see the footnote above).
+New files are owned by whoever runs the program that creates them (except in the case of setuid---see the footnote above).
 A file's owner can't be changed once it's been set, not even by that owner (with one exception, described below). `ls -l` shows a file's owner in the third field: the files in our example are owned by thebb01 and root, respectively.
 If you own a file, the first group of `rwx` bits tells you how you can access it.